How Long Do Coffee Beans Last? A Guide to Freshness.

 Whole Coffee Beans

-Whole coffee beans typically are at their optimum 1week after roasting and are good untill 4 weeks, provided they’re stored correctly.
-Once opened, aim to use them within three weeks for peak flavor.
-But the main factor here is the roast level.
-Lighter roasted beans more oftern than not can take up two weeks to degas and last for up to a month.
+Whole coffee beans typically are at their optimum one week after roasting and are good up to four weeks, provided they’re stored correctly.
+Once opened, aim to use them within three weeks for peak flavour.
+However, the main factor here is the roast level.
+Lighter roasted beans, more often than not, can take up two weeks to degas and last for up to a month.
 Where medium to darker roast profiles can see the beans becoming “flat” after three weeks.

 Why is this?